- 14 January 2019

-With 127 million inhabitants, a strong economy – a GPD (PPP) ranking in the world 4th position -, and a low unemployment rate – 2.5 %- Japan appears as the perfect country to do business with or expand in.
+Entering the Japanese market and expanding a business in Japan can be as challenging as it can be rewarding.
+With 127 million inhabitants, a strong economy – a GPD (PPP) ranking in the world 4th position -, and a low unemployment rate – 2.5 %- Japan appears as a great country to do business with or expand in.
 Doing business in Japan is somehow not a simple process and should be addressed in a very rigorous way.
-According to the latest World Bank, “ease of doing business” report, Japan’s ease of doing business ranks in the 39th position.
-Interestingly, this ranking has been degrading steadily over the last ten years.
+According to the latest World Bank, “ease of doing business” report, Japan’s ease of doing business index ranks in the 39th position.
+Interestingly, Japan’s rank has been degrading steadily over the last ten years.

 Target quality and localize!

-In 2009, Wendy’s shut down all of his 71 locations in Japan.
+In 2009, Wendy’s Japan’s failure ended up with the closure of all of his 71 locations in Japan.
 Six years later, Wendy’s came back after buying the local company First Kitchen and decided to add pasta dishes to the traditional burger menus.
 In Japan, customization and exclusivity are paramount.
 Wendy’s offered exclusive burgers such as the Foie Gras burger and a plethora of limited-time burgers and French toasts for breakfast.
 McDonald’s pursued precisely the same strategy and provided more than 50 on in Japan exclusive items such as the Teriyaki burger, the soy sauce, and ginger chicken Tatsuta without forgetting the limited edition Chocolate Potato chips.